VanessaPC/Search-Github-Repos/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It's a search connected to the Github API.
+You can search and organize organisations through it.

 ## Available Scripts

 For this project you are going to need `NodeJS` as well as `Yarn` installed globally.